Adjustable Spatio-Spectral Hyperspectral Image Compression Network: Introduction

 To overcome these limitations, the development of learning-based \ac{hsi} compression has recently attracted great attention in \ac{rs}.
 Learning-based \ac{hsi} compression methods leverage deep neural networks to automatically learn hierarchical and data-adaptive representations from large-scale training datasets, allowing more effective characterization of complex spectral and spatial redundancies.
 These methods also lead to an improved rate–distortion performance and better generalization across different scenes \cite{gomes2025lossy}.
 As an example, in \cite{valsesia2024onboard} the \acs{linerwkv} method that enhances CCSDS 123.0-B-2 \cite{hernandez2021ccsds} by introducing a learning-based predictor is presented. \acs{linerwkv} achieves superior lossless and near-lossless reconstruction performance compared to CCSDS 123.0-B-2 at the cost of increased training time and computational complexity.
 In \cite{fuchs2024generative}, the authors introduce two \ac{gan}-based models designed for spatio-spectral compression of \acp{hsi}.
 Their model extends the \ac{hific} framework \cite{mentzer2020high} by incorporating: \begin{enumerate*}[i)] \item \ac{se} blocks; and \item \ac{3d} convolutions \end{enumerate*} to better exploit spectral redundancies alongside spatial redundancies.
 Although these models are capable of achieving extremely high \acp{cr}, exceeding $10^4$, their generative nature can lead to the synthesis of unrealistic spectral and spatial content, potentially compromising the fidelity of the reconstructed data.
+In {\cite{mijares2023scalable}}, a channel clusterization strategy is proposed for onboard {\ac{hsi}} compression to reduce the computational demands and make the method scalable for different data sources with a varying number of spectral bands.
+While the method achieves high quality reconstructions for low {\acp{cr}}, its robustness is highly dependent on a proper tuning of the number of features and the latent space dimensionality.
 In \cite{rezasoltani2024hyperspectral}, a method for \ac{hsi} compression using \ac{inr} is presented, where an \ac{mlp} network learns to map pixel locations to pixel intensities.
 The weights of the learned model are stored or transmitted to achieve compression.
 In \cite{zhao2025paradigm}, a neural video representation approach is proposed. \acp{hsi} are treated as a stream of video data, where each spectral band represents a frame of information, and variances between spectral bands represent transformations between frames.
 Their approach utilizes the spectral band index and the spatial coordinate index as its input to perform network overfitting.
 A fundamental limitation of neural representation approaches lies in their training procedure, which involves overfitting a separate neural network to each \ac{hsi}.
 This instance-specific optimization results in substantial computational costs, limiting the practicality of large-scale data processing.